cartrawler/cartrawler.github.io/docs/ios/standalone/implementationSteps.md

 ### Start Standalone flow on the Vehicle List (bypass Landing Screen and Search Screens)

+To open the SDK on the vehicle list page, set the type to search-result: `type=search-result`

+{: .note}
-To open the SDK on the vehicle list page, simply set the type to search-result: `type=search-result`, make sure to provide pickup and drop off dates, and a pickup location ID, or IATA code.
+Make sure to provide pickup and drop off dates, and a pickup location ID, or IATA code.
 If any of these are missing, the SDK will instead open on the landing page.

 ### List of Parameters

 Below are all the available parameters for use in the URL.
-As you will see, some of them are required in order to deep link to the vehicle list.
-If these are missing, the SDK will open on the landing page.

 ##### Landing
 {: .no_toc }